Are You in a Hole?Living in an unincorporated area within the City of Aiken could mean that you are paying up to twice as much for city services

 Public Safety, Garbage/Recycling and Yard Debris pick up area only available to Aiken City residents.
 Other services are provided at a higher price to Aiken County residents.

 How Can You Get Out of the Hole?

 If your property is contiguous to city property, you can request to be annexed into the city.
-When you sell your property, if it is next to city property, it will automatically become annexed into the city, providing city services to the new owner.
+When you sell your property, if it is next to city property, city water and sewer policy requires the new owner to request annexation into the city, providing city services to the new owner.